quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 As soon as you are running at least 2 nodes, there are several restrictions:
 - you have to use a distributed data store such as Amazon S3 or MinIO for storing your index; a local file system storage will not work;
 - if you use the [Ingest API](../reference/rest-api.md), you must send your queries directly to the indexer.
-If sent to a searcher, you will get a 404 response.
-Note that you can send search queries to an indexer, it will act as a root searcher node and send leaf requests to searchers;
+When sent to a searcher, you will get a 404 response.
+Note that when search queries are addressed to an indexer, it acts as a root searcher node and dispatches leaf requests to searchers;

 ## Multiple indexers, multiple searchers